These functions are available in Workflow Engine ≥ 4.0

 There are two required conditions for the scheme to be inlined:

-After you have checked the scheme as available for inlining (can be inlined), you must save it.
-To embed the inlined scheme into the target scheme do the following: when editing the target scheme add Inline Activity by clicking the appropriate button on the toolbar.
+Once you have checked the scheme as available for inlining (can be inlined), you must save it.
+To embed the inlined scheme into the target scheme do the following: when editing the target scheme add Inline Activity by clicking the appropriate button in the Elements panel.

 After Inline Activity has been added into the scheme, it works the same way as any typical Activity, which means that transitions can enter and exit it normally.